 You could be found partially responsible for a car accident in many ways, even if your actions seem minor.
 Common examples of contributory negligence in North Carolina include:

-• A brief distraction, like checking your phone while driving, that leads to crashing into another vehicle
+- A brief distraction, like checking your phone or texting while driving, that leads to crashing into another vehicle

-• Driving while fatigued or not signalling when changing lanes
+- Driving while impaired or fatigued, or failing to signal when changing lanes

 How Contributory Negligence Can Derail Your Car Accident Claims